 - Jobs with unrealistic deadlines: No matter how bad you want the contract, don’t accept it if you can’t deliver results on time.
 Doing so will jeopardize future government employment opportunities.

-- Bids that aren’t in line with your vision: Government contracts require a significant commitment.
+- Bids that aren’t in line with your vision: Getting government contracts requires a significant commitment.
 Make sure it’s worth the investment.

 3. Market Your Small Business to the Right Agencies.